Action Resolution

 • Major: ([Full] Considerably Successful Outcome; 2 Measures) The check was roughly 20% or more than what was needed (5 or more on D20) for success.
 Base damage and/or effects are maximum and/or GM Narration can expound on this.

 • Extraordinary: (Critically Successful Outcome; 3 Measures) On a successful result, it is the best possible outcome.
 Base damage of individual items is double maximum and effects are maximized.
 On mystical abilities, damage maximum is only 50% greater than full.
-Critical hits on attacks can also cause Wounds and/or GM Narration can expound on this.
+Critical hits on attacks can also cause Wounds and/or Fortune expression or GM Narration can expound on this.

 i20™ Quality of Results Details/Mechanics